-In 2009, British Columbians had an average disposable income of $25,374, the fourth-highest provincial average in Canada.
+Furthermore, British Columbia ranks highly among Canadian provinces in average disposable income of residents.
+In 2012, British Columbians had an average disposable income of $30,474, the third-highest provincial average in Canada.

-Based on house resale prices in 2010, housing prices in Castlegar are:
+Based on median value of dwellings in 2011, housing prices in Castlegar are:

 Using a mortgage affordability calculator and assuming average tax, car, and utility expenses, an average resale house price in Castlegar (2010) is within purchasing reach of approximately 40% of households.
 This is generally better than B.C. and Alberta averages.